Cal-CS-61A-Staff/bacon/README.md

 ### List of built-in strategies

-`human`: Play as human.
+`human`: Asks you what to roll at each round.
 Use this to play against your strategies for fun.

 `default`: Always rolls 4.
 The baseline strategy.

-`random`: Roll a random number of dice at each round (not legal in contest, but useful for testing).
+`random`: Rolls a random number of dice at each round (not legal in contest, but useful for testing).
 You may create a random, but fixed, strategy for analysis using `mkrandom`.

 `swap`: The 'swap' strategy.
 Students implemented this as part of the Hog project.
 Applies Free Bacon and Swine Swap where beneficial.

 `final`: The 'final' strategy calculated using DP. this was my initial submission in the Hog Contest.
 Useful as a benchmark.
-Note that this is not actually a built-in strategy and may be removed.
+Note that this is not technically a built-in strategy and may be removed.
 To recompute it, use `mkfinal`.

 `always0` ... `always10`: Always rolls n dice.

-`swap_visual`: Not a real strategy, but may be used with `-g`: `bacon -g swap_visual` to visualize the density of Swine Swap across the universe of all scores.
+`swap_visual`: Not a real strategy, but may be used with `-g`: `bacon -g swap_visual` to visualize the density of scores qualifying for Swine Swap across the universe of all scores.

 `learn`: A special strategy which will learn and improve through training.
 Run the `train` command to train this strategy against another strategy.
 You may also run `learnfrom` to override `learn` with another strategy from which training will start.